CaptainPatate/ascfpmfsrt/README.md

 Installation
 ============

-Currently this software is use [App Engine framework](http://code.google.com/appengine/).
+Currently this software uses [App Engine framework](http://code.google.com/appengine/).
 To run ASCFPMFSRT, you need to create an App Engine Account.
 The account is free and Google gives you a free amount of quota which should be sufficient to run